-SaaS, or software as a service, is a cloud-based software delivery system that has become the norm for nearly every software publisher.
-It is here to stay.
+SaaS, or software as a service, is a cloud-based software delivery system that has become the norm for nearly every software publisher, and it is here to stay.
 It allows users to remotely access software that's owned by a particular vendor, who rents the application out to the user via a network.
-Rather than buying and owning the software, the user is able to rent it for a certain length of time and pay by user license or suite of modules typically in annual contracts.
-Software vendors saw a huge opportunity here with our aging software and servers, and of course monthly recurring revenue was probably a huge driver.
+Rather than buying and owning the software, the user is able to rent it for a certain length of time and pay by user license or suite of modules, typically in annual contracts.
+Software vendors saw a huge opportunity here with our aging software and servers, and, of course, monthly recurring revenue was probably a huge driver as well.

-The good news is that if you haven’t made the change to a modern ERP solution now is the time.
-Software vendors like Microsoft built a huge infrastructure for its software customers which takes care of your backup, load balancing and database software.
-Acuamtica uses Amazon Web Services which comes in first with Microsoft second in the hosting provider best of the best ranking.
-Many software vendors are not even offering the purchase of on-premise software anymore with its annual maintenance plan with customers staying on version 2009 forever.
+The good news is that if you haven’t made the change to a modern ERP solution, now is the perfect time.
+Software vendors like Microsoft built a huge infrastructure for its software customers, which takes care of your backup, load balancing, and database software.
+Acumatica uses Amazon Web Services, which comes in first, with Microsoft coming in second in the hosting provider best of the best ranking.
+Many software vendors are not even offering the purchase of on-premise software anymore with its annual maintenance plan and customers staying on version 2009 forever.
 Software functionality has come a long way in 13 years.
-It is time to get modern.
+It's time to get modern.

 There are many benefits to using SaaS technology in a business setting.
 Here are some of the main advantages:

 1. Save Money